-You can also hire boats to take you out to see the ‘Bouches de Bonifacio’, stunning cliffs and caves with views of the old town, best viewed from the sea.
-You can hire a boat with a skipper to personalise your journey, stop and have a swim, head off to a deserted island for a picnic lunch and make a day trip of it.
-Followed the adventure with dinner in town.
+You can also hire boats to take you out to see the ‘Bouches de Bonifacio’; stunning cliffs and caves with views of the old town, best viewed from the sea.
+Your skipper will personalise the adventure; stop and have a swim, head off to a deserted island for a picnic lunch and enjoy sunset drinks looking back at the island.
+Followed your day at sea with dinner in town.
 You can also hire canoes, surf boards and wind-surfers, or try kite-surfing down on the beach.
-Much of the old town dates back to the 14th and 15th Century, and is really is quite unique.
 Allow 40 minutes driving time from the villa.

 Things to see and do in Bonifacio

 There are a variety of historic buildings to visit in the ‘Haute Ville’ of the town.
-Bastion de l’Etendard, a remnant of the fortifications built in the aftermath of the town’s siege in 1553.
+Bastion de l’Etendard is a remnant of the fortifications built in the aftermath of the town’s siege in 1553.
 The 14th century Eglise Ste-Marie Majeure is worth a visit, as is the gothic church Eglise St Dominique.
-There is a legendary 187 step staircase running down from the citadel to the sea, the Escalier du Roi d’Aragon.
+There is a legendary 187 step staircase running down from the citadel to the sea: The Escalier du Roi d’Aragon.

 There are many lovely restaurants in Bonifacio, all offering a variety of seafood and local cuisine.
 Most have menus that are around 25 Euros, or mains are between 12-18 Euros.
-The restaurants get very busy, so if possible, it is worth trying to book a table, for example if you go for dinner and arrive to Bonifacio about 4.30pm/5.00pm, book your table in your restaurant of choice then, so you will not have to worry about it later
+The restaurants get very busy, so if possible, it is worth trying to book a table.
+We recommend heading into Bonifacio about 4.30pm to explore and book a table in your restaurant of choice then, so you will not have to worry about it later.

-Pinarellois a picturesque beach side town with lovely restaurants, trendy boutiques and a variety of water sports.
-It even boasts an open air cinema!
-The beach is a stretch of wide sand and crystal blue waters, it’s the perfect place to visit for the day.
+Pinarellois a picturesque, beach side town with lovely restaurants, trendy boutiques and a variety of water sports.
+It even boasts an open air cinema.
+The beach is a stretch of wide sand and crystal blue waters; the perfect place to visit for a day trip.
 You can hire jet skis, catamarans and have kite-surfing lessons.
 There are boat trips from the harbour to see the surrounding area and the historic Genoese tower.
-Finally, enjoy a relaxed cycle ride alongside the Cavu River with bikes available to hire in the town centre.
+Finally, enjoy a relaxed cycle ride alongside the Cavu River, with bikes available to hire in the town centre.
 About 45 minutes drive from the villa.

-There is a historic Genoese tower in the horizon of the beach, which you can also go out to get a closer look on a boat, often trips can be arranged from Porto-Vecchio to take you all the way up the coast line so you can admire Corsica from the sea.
-A good restaurant on the Pinarello beach is Le Rouf, which offers a wide range of different dishes, from shell fish to pizzaz.
-There is a whole row of places to eat overlooking the bay.
+A good restaurant on the Pinarello beach is Le Rouf, which offers a wide range of different dishes, from shell fish to pizza.
+There is a whole row of places to eat, overlooking the bay.

 Barrage de L’Ospedale

-The coastal town of Propriano has a beautiful marina with a wide promenade lined with bars and restaurants.
-To get there it takes at least an hour, but you can stop over at the historic, extremely ?Corsican? town of Sartene along the way.
-The journey maybe long, but the views of the coastline are spectacular and well worth the drive.
-There are 2 little beaches in the town that are perfect for swimming.
-Also, the Plage de Portigliolo is 7km down the road, on the way to Campomoro.
-It?s 4km long with little shade, so take water and a parasol with you.
+The coastal town of Propriano has a beautiful marina with a wide promenade, lined with bars and restaurants.
+To get there takes at least an hour, but you can stop over at the historic and traditional Corsican town of Sartene along the way.
+The views of the coastline are spectacular and well worth the drive.
+The 2 town beaches are perfect for swimming, while the Plage de Portigliolo, 7km down the road, is truly beautiful, with 4km of unspoilt beautiful sand.
+Be aware there's little shade at this beach, so take water and a parasol with you.
 The coastline is beautiful to explore from the water there are several companies offering boat excursions from the marina:

 Promenade en Mar Valinco (06 12 54 99 28)

-This company offers a ?pique-nique convival?, a 3 and a half hour excursion on a catamaran for up to 12 people (€38 for adults, €19 for children).
+This company offers a 'pique-nique convival', a 3.5 hour excursion on a catamaran for up to 12 people (€38 for adults, €19 for children).
 Take a picnic with you and your swimming costumes, as there is a swimming stop.

 Decouvertes Naturelles (06 03 77 42 56)